 - When you do an internet search for them… do they show up?
 In more than just the third-party sites?

 - Are they using Hi-definition video and photos?

 - Can they explain their marketing plan?
 Do they have an internet marketing plan?
 Or do they just buy premier placement?

-Contact the Highland Group for a real Comparative Market Analysis.
+Contact Chris Highland for a real Comparative Market Analysis.
 We’ll give you the human computation.

 As a residential real estate team based in central Maryland, we are here to provide our expertise and support at every turn.
 We are committed to working tirelessly to achieve your home-buying or home-selling goals.
 If you have any questions, need assistance, or are ready to embark on this journey, please do not hesitate to reach out.

 Need A Real Estate Agent in Your City?
 We Can Refer a Great Agent!